Delta456/box-cli-maker/README.md

 - `title_alignments` – compare `Left`, `Center`, and `Right` title alignment.
 - `box_styles` – render all built‑in border styles and colors.
 - `custom_box` – build boxes using fully custom corner/edge glyphs.
+- `custom_border_colors` – give each side of a box a different color.
 - `ansi_styles_and_links` – use bold/underline/blink/strikethrough and OSC 8 hyperlinks.
 - `colors_and_unicode` – mix hex/ANSI colors with CJK, emoji, and wrapping.
 - `ansi_art` – render more decorative/"artistic" boxes.